DamourYouKnow/learn-javascript/public/lessons/functions/lesson.md

 The keyword `function` is used to declare the function.

-The `function` keyword is followed by the name of the function, `sum`, and a set of parentheses containing the input parameters of the function seperated by commas, `a` and `b`.
+The `function` keyword is followed by the name of the function, `sum`, and a set of parentheses containing the input parameters of the function separated by commas, `a` and `b`.
 Function parameters function in the same way that variables do, however, the values stored inside them are declared outside of the function.